sinus-x/rubbergoddess/README.md

 Install `docker` and `docker-compose` for your system (will vary from system to system) and run `docker` (`systemctl start docker.service`)

+If neccesray, add the current user to the docker group with `sudo usermod -aG docker $USER`.

 ```
 docker build .
 ```